 You will need at least two years of nursing experience in a position specializing in intensive care nursing to become an ICU nurse.

-Because of the challenges and responsibility that comes with operating in an ICU, hospitals require various certifications that guarantee they are hiring the best quality nurses.
-Many nurses who want to advance their careers are now turning into certifications.
-Additionally, certifications are a great way to increase ICU nurse salary.
+Because of the challenges and responsibility that come with operating in an ICU, hospitals require various certifications that guarantee they are hiring the best quality nurses.
+Many nurses who want to advance their careers are now turning to certifications.
+Additionally, certifications are a great way to increase ICU nurse salaries.
 Four certifications specifically constitute nursing in critical care conditions:

 - CRRN (Adult) – Nurses with this certification can provide adequate care for critically ill adult patients.
 With this certification, you can work in general ICUs, surgical ICUs, trauma units, transport and flight operations, and cardiac care units.